 Leung Yee Tai taught the herbal physician of Fat Shan (Fushan), Leung Jan.
 From this time on forward, there is much more written records recounting the life of Leung Jan which was, indeed, interesting.
 He had three sons.
 Two of them participated in the lessons from their father.
-In addition, one gentleman from outside the family turned out to be the key figure to pass down the art to our late, great Grandmaster Yip Man.
+In addition, one gentleman from outside the family turned out to be the key figure to pass down the art to our late, great Grandmaster Yip Man ( Ip Man ).
 That person’s name was Chan Wah Shun, sometimes referred to as “Wah the Money Changer.”

 The young teenaged Yip Man only knew his Si-fu, Chan Wah Shun for a short time before Sifu Chan became too old and ill to teach.
 Yip Man’s Sihing, Ng Chung So took over the instruction of the young Yip Man.
 After a number of years, Yip Man moved to Hong Kong from Fat Shan.
 Circumstances led to his meeting one of the son’s of Leung Jan, Leung Bik.
 The interesting and also amusing story is recounted in two of the books by Leung Ting.
 Suffice it to say that late Grandmaster Yip Man had “two Sifus.”

 Grandmaster Leung Ting, Great Grandmaster Leung Ting – the “closed door student” of the late Great Grand Master Yip Man, head of the IWTA, IWTA-NAS and branches all over the world.